memorymapper/memorymap-toolkit/README.md

 ### 10. Extra - SSL

 We **highly recommend** that you install an SSL certificate so that traffic to and from your website is encrypted.
+This will also allow users on mobile platforms to share their location with your memory map and see where they are on the map.

-The easiest way to do this is using LetsEncrypt...
+The easiest (and cheapest) way to do this is to use LetsEncrypt and CertBot: follow the instructions at https://certbot.eff.org/lets-encrypt/ubuntufocal-apache to get started.

 ## Copyright